Hope-T/internship2020/README.md

 # Before Running
 Ensure that python3 and NLTK is installed.
-There is extensive documentation in each of the files.
+There is extensive documentation in each of the files, if you want to read more.

 # Running prototypeParseText.py
 This file was the basis for the later file, parseText.py.